thomashope/thomashope_xyz/README.md

 ## TODO
 * try get the shell scripts to work on both windows and mac
 * figure out how to do auto building on windows
+* favicon
+* some kind of tip jar button
+* email newsletter signup